mfschmidt/ge_data_manager/README.md

 ## Additional steps (optional)

+This will run on 'localhost' or '127.0.0.1' by default, but will be accessible from any address on your network.
+Working alone behind a firewall, no problem.
+But if you want to run this site while on a larger network or open to a public internet, you should change two variables in settings.py.

+    # ORIGINAL, FOR DEBUGGING AND TESTING - ANYONE CAN ACCESS THE SITE AND GET DEBUG INFORMATION
+    DEBUG = True
+    ALLOWED_HOSTS = ['*']

+    # NEW, SAFER FOR USING YOURSELF AND SHARING WITH YOUR COLLEAGUES AT 192.168.1.2 AND 192.168.1.3
+    DEBUG = False
+    ALLOWED_HOSTS = ['localhost', '192.168.1.2', '192.168.1.3']

 You can add yourself as a superuser, although you don't need it for anything.
 This also demonstrates how to access any django <code>manage.py</code> functions within the container.
 First, get the name of the docker container you've just started.
 It's usually the same, but can vary.

     docker ps